cloud-atlas-ai/obsidian-client/README.md

     - `system_instructions`: Instructions for Cloud Atlas on how to assist.
     - `resolveBacklinks` and `resolveForwardLinks`: Whether to include content from linked notes.
     - `exclusionPattern`: Patterns for notes to exclude, useful for omitting sensitive data.

+4. **Refresh Your Flows**: After creating or updating a flow, use the command palette and run `Refresh Flows`.
+This will scan for new or updated flows and add the necessary commands to execute them.

 ### Step 2: Running Your Flow